devmeto5/log-archive-tool/README.md

 # Log Archive Tool

 A command-line tool to archive logs with date and time stamps.
-This script compresses log files from a specified directory into a `tar.gz` archive and stores them in a new directory for easy management and future reference.
+This script compresses log files from a specified directory into a `tar.gz` archive and stores them in a new directory for easy management and future reference

 ## Table of Contents